ntino67/FISE_A3_SE_ENGEL_Axel/software-engineering-report.md

 ### Git

 To introduce you to versioning, there is nothing better than Git.
+Of course, there are other VCS such as SVN, which is practically the same apart that Git allows you to modify previous commits.

 [Git](https://git-scm.com/) is the distributed [version control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) (VCS).
 Nearly every developer in the world uses it to manage their code.